Postpartum Running Guide

 Make sure the shoe fits.
 Ensure your running shoes fit your postpartum feet, which may have enlarged.
 If your shoes still fit, make sure your shoes don’t have too many miles on them and provide plenty of support.
 If the soles are worn around the sides and on the treads, it’s time to get new ones.

-Related: The Best Belly Brands for Pregnant Runners
+Related: The Best Belly Bands for Pregnant Runners

 Get the right bra.
 Chances are your pre-pregnancy sports bra isn’t going to fit your postpartum chest.
 You need more support and room.
 Popular running bras with “mother runners” are the Motherhood Maternity racerback nursing bra and Lululemon’s Enlite bra for their support and comfort.